jtopjian/elements/README.md

 # Elements

 Elements retrieves information about a system such as CPU/Processors, disks, memory, network interfaces, and cloud metadata.
-It is meant to be used to poll a system about it's static attributes.
+It is meant to be used to query a system about its static attributes.

 This tool is similar to Facter, Ohai, Ansible facts, etc.